Gophers hope to use last week’s stumble at Wisconsin as a catapult

 The Gophers certainly will miss the two blue-liners, and their absence is another obstacle they'll face in an effort to fine-tune their game as the postseason approaches.

-Motzko's hope is that Saturday's result can be a cleansing loss that provides a reset before one-and-done play begins.
+Motzko's hope is that the result can be a cleansing loss that provides a reset before one-and-done play begins.

 "There were things that we did in the game that we can't do, but it had been coming,'' he said. "… [The loss] came at a good time for us.
 You'll hear a coach say that once in a while.
 There are some tendencies we had that we need to get cleaned up.
 And this is a weekend now to start cleaning that up.''